 In order to accept and understand the answer to the question without prejudice, self-conquest and humility are necessary.
 Therefore, during the training to be a werewolf, your pride and self-importance will be broken.
 Then you learn to overcome yourself.
 Finally, you offer yourself to your Higher Self.

-The league of wolves had three grades: Skalde, Thulr, and Kennar.
-You can compare these with the degrees: Bard, Vates and Druid with the Celts.
-Before you became Skalde, you were an apprentice.
+The bond of wolves had three grades: Skáld, Thulr, and Kennari.
+Before you became skáld, you were an apprentice.
 So there were actually four degrees.
-But a disciple was not yet counted in the league of wolves.
+But an apprentice was not counted as a member of the bond of wolves.